rmed/superfoo/README.md

 superfoo
 ========

-Example repository used for tutorials
+Simple module used as an example for distutils.